RobertDalmacio/MDEV1004-Midterm-RD/README.md

-# Facebook Favorites REST API
+# Facebook Favourites REST API

 This is a RESTful API for interacting with a dataset of Facebook posts and user profiles.
 The API allows users to fetch posts, user profiles, and group posts by location.
 It is built using Node.js and Express.